How To Measure Your Blood Pressure (And Why You Should)

 How often should you take your blood pressure?

 If you are following up on a high reading at your clinician’s office, then twice a day - morning and night - for about a week should give you a good sense of where your blood pressure range really lies.
 This is also a good approach if you are monitoring a change in blood pressure medications.
 Otherwise, just the occasional reading is more than sufficient.

 How to share your readings with your provider

-Use the One Medical app to enter your readings under “health record”.
+To share your readings with your provider, select the “My Health” tab in the One Medical app and then choose “Vitals and Trends”.
 When you’ve completed a week of readings, send a message to your healthcare provider with the readings you have taken.
 He or she will let you know what is the next best course of action and whether or not you should follow up with an office visit.

 Don’t become too obsessed with obtaining multiple readings - there is no advantage to measuring your pressure more than the recommended two times a day.
 Overdoing and overthinking the whole process is almost guaranteed to raise your blood pressure!
 And don’t worry if you see numbers that appear high.
 Your clinician will be able to help you get your blood pressure under control with approaches ranging from diet changes and increased exercise, to meditation and even medications when needed.
 Blood pressure matters, but remember that it is only one piece of your overall health profile.
 Getting accurate home readings will allow you, in concert with your clinician, to ensure that your blood pressure is right where it should be.

 For a quick guide to how you can adjust your lifestyle to help manage your blood pressure, and what medication options are available should they be needed, see our post here.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.